jflucier/ILL_pipelines/humann_custom/README.md

 **TSV files must not have header line.**

-HUMANN_RUN_SAMPLE_TSV is a tab seperated files with 2 columns similar to this table:
+PREPROC_SAMPLES_LIST_TSV is a tab seperated files with 2 columns similar to this table:

 | sample1 	| /path/to/sample1.fastq 	|
 | sample2 	| /path/to/sample2.fastq 	|